 Although none of the selected companies is directly comparable to PAS, the companies included were chosen because they are publicly traded companies with operations that for purposes of analysis may be considered similar to certain operations of PAS.
-The purpose of this analysis was to assist PAS' board of directors and transactions committee in understanding how the stock of companies in the beverage and bottling industries had been trading relative to commonly used financial metrics and the extent to which PAS common stock had been trading at a premium or discount to the multiples and ratios of these financial metrics represented by the trading prices of the stock of these other companies.

 The multiples and ratios for PAS, PepsiCo, PBG and the other selected companies were based on SEC or other public filings, estimates from the Institutional Brokers' Estimate System (IBES) and the closing prices of the selected companies' respective common stock as of April 17, 2009 and July 31, 2009.
 With respect to the selected companies, Goldman Sachs calculated the following and compared them to the results for PAS: